PowerShell Empire, Red Teaming

 Logon Passwords

 Mimikatz has the ability to retrieve clear text password as well as hashes.
-This is done by exploiting the Local Security Authority Service on the Windows.
-After a machine is compromised, the attacker can use the PowerShell Empire to load the logon passwords module to extract the clear text passwords.
-These passwords can be used to create Golden Tickets, Account Take Over or just a preliminary step to another attack.
+The attacker exploits the Local Security Authority Service on Windows.
+After compromising a machine, the attacker can use PowerShell Empire to load the logon passwords module.
+This module extracts the clear text passwords.
+The attacker can then use these passwords to create Golden Tickets, take over accounts, or perform another preliminary attack.
 As we can see the image shown that we have successfully extracted the password for Yashika and Aarti Users.

 usemodule credentials/mimikatz/logonpasswords